12 Best Things to Do in Krabi That Aren't Just Railay Beach

 3. Swim at the Emerald Pool (Sa Morakot)

 The photos don't lie — this spring-fed pool in Khao Phra Bang Khram Wildlife Sanctuary really is that green.
-The water is a consistent 30-35°C from the thermal spring, which feels weird when you're already sweating.
+The water holds a consistent 30–35°C from the thermal spring, which feels wonderfully strange when you're already sweating.
 Entry is 200 THB for foreigners.

 The 1-km nature trail from the parking lot passes through lowland rainforest that smells like wet earth and possibility.
-Combine it with a visit to the nearby Blue Pool — you can't swim there, but the color is almost unnaturally perfect.
+Combine it with a visit to the nearby Blue Pool — swimming isn't allowed there, but the color is almost unnaturally perfect.

 4. Eat Your Way Through Krabi Night Market

-This is where locals eat.
-The quality gap between this night market and the tourist restaurants along Ao Nang beachfront is embarrassing.
-I had a grilled squid plate here for 80 THB that was better than a 350 THB version I'd eaten the night before on Nopparat Thara Road.
+This is where locals eat, and the quality gap between this night market and the tourist restaurants along the Ao Nang beachfront is genuinely embarrassing.
+A grilled squid plate here goes for 80 THB and beats the 350 THB version on Nopparat Thara Road every time.

 5. Rock Climb at Ton Sai (Even as a Beginner)

-I tried my first multi-pitch climb here on trip three.
+Try your first multi-pitch climb here.
 Terrifying?
 Yes.
 The kind of experience that makes you feel unreasonably alive?
 Also yes.
-Best season is November through March when the rock stays dry.
+Best season is November through March, when the rock stays dry.

 6. Take a Longtail to Chicken Island